-Thinking of moving to MYOB Advanced?
+Thinking of moving to MYOB Acumatica?
 Here is what you won’t read on the brochure

-This is the first in a series of five posts which is intended to assist customers who are considering moving off MYOB AccountRight Classic onto MYOB Advanced.
+This is the first in a series of five posts which is intended to assist customers who are considering moving off MYOB AccountRight Classic onto MYOB Acumatica (formerly MYOB Advanced).

 Next article – Is ERP an expense or an investment?
-Moving to MYOB Advanced [Part 2]
+Moving to MYOB Acumatica [Part 2]

 Configurable vs Non-Configurable Software

-The first element that needs to be considered when comparing MYOB AccountRight with MYOB Advanced is that of configurability.
+The first element that needs to be considered when comparing MYOB AccountRight with MYOB Acumatica is that of configurability.

 Small business accounting packages (such as MYOB AccountRight, Xero or Quickbooks) are not configurable – basically what you see is what you get; you use the software as it comes “out of the box.”